 Peer Advocacy Training for Your Classroom

 Join our advocates.
-Community of Champions Peer Advocacy Curriculum is avaialble for you to use in your classroom or social organization.
+Community of Champions Peer Advocacy Curriculum is availalble for you to use in your classroom or social organization.

-Individual with disabilities are as unique and diverse as people without disabilities.
-For this reason, issues concerning Arkansans with intellectual and developmental disabilities are multi-faceted and complex.
-As a member of a Community of Champions, you will become increasingly knowledgeable on these issues in hopes that you may provide long-term support in the future.
-As business owners who potential employment, educators focused on inclusion, and as voters who will impact local, state and national matters, your awareness and involvement will help create a favorable community on behalf of those whose voice is often unheard.
+Business owners, potential employers, educators focused on inclusion, and as voters who will impact local, state and national matters, your awareness and involvement will help create a favorable community on behalf of those whose voice is often unheard.

 . . .

 In partnership with the Governor’s Council on Developmental Disabilities, Friendship Community Care is working across the state to nurture and empower future champions for those with developmental disabilities.